Exness's review 2026 image

 Account Type Spread Range (EUR/USD) Commission (per lot, per side) Overnight Swap Trading Strategy Suitability

-Standard From 0.3 pips None Varies by currency pair Casual trading, beginners, swing trading
+Standard From 0.3 pips None Varies by pair Beginners, casual, swing trading

-Raw Spread From 0.0 pips From USD 3.5 Varies by currency pair Scalping, algorithmic trading
+Raw Spread From 0.0 pips From USD 3.5 Varies by pair Scalping, algorithmic trading

-Zero From 0.0 pips From USD 3.5 Varies by currency pair High-frequency trading, EAs, hedging
+Zero From 0.0 pips From USD 3.5 Varies by pair High-frequency trading, EAs, hedging

-Pro From 0.1 pips None Varies by currency pair Experienced traders, discretionary trading
+Pro From 0.1 pips None Varies by pair Experienced, discretionary trading

 Exness Spreads